imritch/git-for-dba/exercises/PRACTICE-SCENARIOS.md

 These are realistic scenarios you can practice to solidify your Git skills.
 Each scenario builds on the concepts from the lessons.

+**📖 New Addition:** Looking for guidance on when to merge vs rebase, especially for PR scenarios?
+Check out the [Merge vs Rebase Decision Guide](./MERGE-VS-REBASE-DECISION.md) for a comprehensive real-world walkthrough.

 ## 🎯 Scenario 1: The Friday Afternoon Disaster

 **Situation:** It's Friday at 4:45 PM.
 You've been working on a complex stored procedure all afternoon with 12 commits.
 Code review is Monday morning.
 Your commit history looks like: